alessa-lou/CV/README.md

 Linting: Rubocop, SimpleCov

 #### University of Leeds BSc (Hons) Zoology, 2.1(2010 to 2013)
--Developing skills of analysis, research, written and verbal communication, and time management, as well as developing laboratory and field work skills.
+- Developing skills of analysis, research, written and verbal communication, and time management, as well as developing laboratory and field work skills.
--Modules studied included ecology, evolution and physiology, as well as more specific modules such as bats and social insects, and a dissertation on the model organism Caenorhabditis elegans.
+- Modules studied included ecology, evolution and physiology, as well as more specific modules such as bats and social insects, and a dissertation on the model organism Caenorhabditis elegans.

 ## Experience